amikos-tech/chroma-cookbook/docs/faq/index.md

 issue, you can increase the temporary disk space (works fine for containers but might be a problem for VMs) or point SQLite3 to a different temporary directory by using `SQLITE_TMPDIR` environment variable.

-!!! tip "SQLite Temp File"
+??? tip "SQLite Temp File"

-    More information on sqlite3 temp files can be found [here](https://www.sqlite.org/tempfiles.html).
+    More information on how sqlite3 uses temp files can be found [here](https://www.sqlite.org/tempfiles.html).

 ### `RuntimeError: Chroma is running in http-only client mode, and can only be run with 'chromadb.api.fastapi.FastAPI'`